 The contact hours in this unit consist of 22 hours of lectures, 11 hours of tutorials.
 There are likely to be additional hours involved with field trips.
 The remaining hours of workload should be distributed across the various assessments.

-It is strongly recommended that students start working on their review report as early as possible.
-Student should start preparing their review report at least four weeks before the due date for submitting the report on 9 November 2020.
+It is strongly recommended that students start working on their assignments as early as possible.

 Inclusion and engagement